If your child is experiencing a medical emergency, call 911 for help now!

 Responding now to care for your child's immediate crisis

 The trauma team in the ER treat the most critically injured patients 24 hours a day, 7 days a week.
 We respond to care for the child's immediate crisis.
-A pediatric trauma surgeon leads the team that includes pediatric nurses and physicians from the Emergency Department, critical care, transport team and operating room.
-Children’s Hospital has a surgeon on call 24/7 to consult with care providers at other hospitals.
+A pediatric trauma surgeon leads the team that includes pediatric nurses and physicians from the Emergency Room, critical care, transport team and operating room.
+Children's Hospital has a surgeon on call 24/7 to consult with care providers at other hospitals.